vicramon/ember-tutorial/chapters/ember-view.md

 The event listeners will be applied to the entire view, so clicking anywhere inside it would trigger the click function.

-A full list of view events can be found [here](http://emberjs.com/api/classes/Ember.View.html#toc_event-names) in the Ember docs.
+A full list of view events can be found in the [Ember docs](http://emberjs.com/api/classes/Ember.View.html#toc_event-names).

 That's it for views.
 Next I'll cover templates.
 It's the last chapter before we start actually building stuff, so hang in there!